Azure/azure-quickstart-templates/openshift-origin-rhel/README.md

 7.  nodePrefix: prefix to be prepended to create host names for the Nodes
 8.  nodeInstanceCount: Number of Nodes to deploy
 9.  adminUsername: Admin username for both OS login and OpenShift login
 10. adminPassword: Password for OpenShift login
 11. sshPublicKey: Copy your SSH Public Key here
-12. sshPrivateKey - id: Should adhere to: "/subscriptions/[subscirption GUID]/resourceGroups/[ResourceGroupName]/providers/Microsoft.KeyVault/vaults/[KeyVaultName]"<br/>
+12. subscriptionId: Your Subscription ID<br/>
     a.
-Example: "/subscriptions/111a111b-1234-1abc-aa1a-11df2345ab67/resourceGroups/MyResourceGroup/providers/Microsoft.KeyVault/vaults/MyKeyVault"
-13. sshPrivateKey - SecretName: The Secret Name you used when creating the Secret
-14. subscriptionId: Your Subscription ID<br/>
-    a.
 PowerShell: get-AzureAccount
 	b.
 Azure CLI: azure account show  - Field is ID
-15. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
+13. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
-16. keyVaultName: The name of the Key Vault you created
+14. keyVaultName: The name of the Key Vault you created
-17. keyVaultSecret: The Secret Name you used when creating the Secret
+15. keyVaultSecret: The Secret Name you used when creating the Secret

 ## Deploy Template